baileyma/baileyma/README.md

       &nbsp;&nbsp;&nbsp;&nbsp;Comparing the actual returns of multiple investment accounts over many years.
   - NB.
 This site is still in development.
 Whilst the Minimum Viable Product is showcased, validation and additional features are coming soon!
   - Check out the repository [here](https://github.com/baileyma/investment-tracker).

 ---

-### 🎾 Latest Project:

-I am currently developing a **full-stack application** to help people track how well their savings/pension/investments are performing year-to-year.

----